The School Day

 Children who arrive after the start of the school day are marked as late in the attendance register.

-Junior children need to come in through the Junior School building and report to the School Office.
+Junior children who arrive after 8.50am must enter via the Junior School building and report to the School Office.

 Any children who are not collected by 3.25pm will be taken to the school office and parents/carers contacted.